 Tanya laughed, “He wears the same suit all week.
 He never shines his shoes, he wears wrinkled suits.
 He probably throws them in the dryer instead of taking them to the cleaners.
 You know how I admire a meticulous dresser?
 And I definitely wouldn’t date him anyway, because he’s my boss.”

 “That’s good.
 Then you’ll be fine.
 You’d be crazy to not go.”

 Richard kept passing by her desk the rest of the afternoon like a buzzing fly she couldn’t swat away.
 She finished a phone call to a client, steeled herself, and climbed the stairs to his office.

-“Richard, I’ve been thinking about this, and since this can be classified as a business trip, I expect to be paid my full salary while we’re away.”
+“Richard, I’ve been thinking about this, and since we can classify this as a business trip, I expect to get paid my full salary while we’re away.”

 She spent a week’s pay on swimsuits, sandals, and sunscreen.
 Her pale skin was like parchment, but if she really tried, she could coax a light golden tan.

 Richard picked her up at her apartment with her carry-on and a large suitcase in tow.
 They caught a bus at LAX from the parking lot to the terminal.
 Richard was wearing a rumpled Hawaiian shirt with distressed khakis.
 He wouldn’t be bad looking if he stepped up his game a little, had a decent haircut, or got rid of those aviator glasses that were much too large for his face.
 It didn’t matter, but it embarrassed for someone to see her with him.

 Tanya got deep into a novel most of the sixteen-hour flight and napped while Richard drank heavily and caroused with the stewardesses in the lounge.